How Much Does an Asphalt Driveway Cost?

 Sinkage

 Asphalt is poured on crushed stone or another solid base.
 If this base erodes, there may be sinkage, especially near other buildings.
 Sinkage often indicates that downspouts are depositing water too close to the structure, increasing the impact on the pavement below.
-In addition to asphalt services, the gutters may need repair.
+In addition to asphalt services, repairs to gutters may be necessary.

 Age